Can you conquer the ‘Dayton Bike Trail Hamburger Challenge’ on National Hamburger Day?

 • The ride to Miamisburg will be approximately 12.5 miles, depending on where you begin your journey toward delicious food.
 There is a convenient stop on the bike trail just about halfway in West Carrollton, where bikers can fill up on water, use the restroom and just get some shade.

-• As you make the trek that, depending at the speed you cruise at, will take somewhere around an hour and 15 minutes, just remember the greasy, satisfying award that waits for you at the end.
+• As you make the trek, depending at the speed you cruise at, it will take somewhere around an hour and 15 minutes, just remember the greasy, satisfying award that waits for you at the end.

 • The Hamburger Wagon is just a short ride off the trail once you’ve reached Miamisburg.
 On most days of the week, the Wagon will be waiting for you at 12 E. Central Ave. in the downtown area.